dstogov/ir/README.md

 ```

 It's also possible to read an LLVM file and convert it to IR, but this
-requres LLVM loader and therefore IR should be rebuilt with LLVM support.
+requires LLVM loader and therefore IR should be rebuilt with LLVM support.

 ```
 make clean